frederickm13/frederickm13.github.io/_posts/2022-06-22-ssh-config.md

 If you see a `.ssh` directory present in the output, then that is great!
 Skip ahead to step #3.
 If the `.ssh` directory is not present in the output, then continue to step #2.

+### 2. Create the hidden SSH directory.
-2. Run the following commands to create a hidden `.ssh` directory and set the appropriate permissions for the folder:
+Run the following commands to create a hidden `.ssh` directory and set the appropriate permissions for the folder:

 <pre class="w3-light-grey w3-round" style="overflow: auto;">